Social Democrats Front Bench (Ireland)

-The Social Democrats are the fifth-largest political party in Dáil Éireann.
+The Social Democrats are the fourth-largest political party in Dáil Éireann.
 The party leader appoints a team of TDs (members of parliament) and Senators to speak for the party on different issues.
 The Social Democrats have been in opposition since their foundation in 2015 and accordingly, their front bench areas of responsibility broadly correspond to those of Government ministers.
 The current front bench was announced on 2 February 2025.